 Labor chose to go to not just one but two elections promising to protect this piece of land, but still did not get to the point where the land was protected.
-Despite having reformed the Planning Act, despite all the work that has gone into zoning, and all the work that has gone into deciding what ought to be in the land release program, so many years later we are still talking about the issue.
+Despite having reformed the Planning Act, despite all of the work that has gone into zoning, and all of the work that has gone into deciding what ought to be on the Land Release Program, so many years later we are still talking about the issue.
 I think it goes to the heart of why the community has not trusted Labor on this.
-When I doorknock in the area, people are still talking to me about how they do not trust the current minister or the Labor government to take the steps required to protect that land.
+When I doorknock in the area people are still talking to me about how they do not trust the current minister nor the Labor government, to take the steps required protect that land.

-Once again in the Assembly we are talking about a motion that, in all of its substance, is exactly the same as the motion we were talking about in 2019, before most of us were part of this Assembly.
-We are talking about a motion that goes to all the same issues.
-Indeed, it goes back further, and I acknowledge at this juncture the efforts of former Greens MLA Caroline Le Couteur, who also raised these issues for years.
+So, once again in the Assembly we are talking about a motion that, in all of its substance, is exactly the same as the motion we were talking about in 2019, before most of us were part of this Assembly.
+We are talking about a motion that goes to all of the same issues.
+Indeed, it goes back further, and I acknowledge at this juncture the efforts of Greens MLA Caroline Le Couteur, who also raised these issues for years.

-Two of the parties in this place-I would say that the Independents have come along with us-have, for a very long time, been trying to make sure that residents have access to this land into the future and have been trying to protect the environmental value of this piece of land that has a direct impact on all the surrounding reserve.
-I am very pleased to hear, finally, the government say that it will take the steps required to protect it.
+Two of the parties in this place-I would say that the independents have come along with us-have, for a very long time, been trying to make sure that residents have access to this land into the future and have been trying to protect the environmental value of this piece of land that has a direct impact on all of the surrounding reserve.
+I am very pleased to hear, finally, the government saying that it is going to take the steps required to protect it.
 But until it is done, forgive me if I share the community's scepticism.
-I look forward to seeing this not just agreed in this place but implemented in practice.
+I look forward to seeing this not just agreed in this place, but implemented in practice.